 In the educational technology literature the term instructional design model has so many meanings that its use has little purpose without further elaboration.
 In some publications, Instructional Design Model roughly refers to the field called educational technology in this article (e.g., Riegeluth, 1983).
 Instructional design may also be the umbrella term indicating the components that should be included in an instructional package (Merril, 1988).

-In this article, instructional design (ID) refers to the process of designing materials, and the term instructional design model (ID model) refers to a model or theory that can guide the instructional design process.
+The phrase Instructional Design has also been used to indicate the process others have used it to mean a particular model or theory that can guide the design of instruction (Wright & Conroy, 1988).
+Instructional design (ID) refers to the process of designing materials, and the term instructional design model (ID model) refers to a model or theory that can guide the instructional design process.

 Dick (1995), for example, comments that the "historical roots of what today is referred to as instructional design was Skinnerian psychology, especially as it was manifested in programmed instruction".
 The Gagne-Briggs (Gagne & Briggs, 1979) and Gropper's (1987) behavioral approach to instructional design come immediately to mind.

 A Recursive, Reflective Instructional Design